tjdwill/dbs/journal.md

 # DBS Journal

+## 16 October 2025

+### Qt/BDE Interaction

+I opened an issue on the BDE Github, and the Bloomberg devs were kind enough to provide a fix to the name collision (my hunch was correct; it was the clash with `emit`).
+They also recommended setting the `QT_NO_KEYWORDS` macro to preclude additional naming collisions that may appear.
+So, I can now mix dbsc code into dbsqt code if need be.

+### What Model/View Scheme Should I Employ?

+Currently, I've implemented dbsqt::AccountModel with the intent of using a QTableView.
+However, there are a few problems with the current implementation:

+0. Currently, the otherParty (I should think of a better name) is written as a UUID string, but I don't think that's particularly readable for non-technical viewers.
+I would like a label of some form like `${HumanReadableName} (${first X digits of UUID})`.
+However, the TransactionItem does not store this account name,—nor should it—and it doesn't have ready access to the account book to query the account name.
+1. The AccountBook → Account → Transaction flow forms a clear hierarchy, meaning it can be modeled by a tree.
+It would make sense to use a TreeView for this, allowing multiple accounts to be displayed if need be.
+2. Again, there is no way to access upper-level information that would provide convenience for both the developer and the user.

+Based on both the hierarchical nature of the account paradigm and the need to query information from an upper level, I think the data should be modeled as a tree.
+The next question to solve is: should I use the stock QTreeWidget and QTreeItem convenience classes or roll out a custom implementation for a more flexible Model-View implementation?
+In the spirit of learning, I want to try rolling out my own, but that may actually be an inefficient use of time if the goal is to actually develop a product.
+Because the primary programming goal of this project is to display what I've learned thus far, taking a detour to learn how to develop custom models seems out-of-scope.
+Therefore, I will first attempt to model the data via the convenience classes.
+If I determine that additional flexibility is needed, I will then take a detour to learn custom tree model implementation.
+Basically, I'm postponing the learning effort.

 ## 10 October 2025

 It's been a month, but I haven't been particularly motivated to work.
 I'm back though.